 Both names refer to the same thing.
 Rice vinegar is a little sweeter than regular vinegar.
 You can substitute with apple cider vinegar, black vinegar or white wine vinegar if you need, but if you only have simple white vinegar on hand that will also do the trick.

-European style Worcestershire sauce tends to be quite tangy, while Japanese-style Worcestershire sauces are often sweeter.
+European style Worcestershire sauce tends to be quite tangy, while Japanese-style Worcestershire sauce is often sweeter.
 If you know your brand is QUITE tangy, you might like to adjust the amount to compensate.
 Ultimately it’s up to your personal flavour preference.

 A lot of Japanese sauces share similar ingredients, but differ in the amount used to give a unique flavour profile to each sauce.
 This means that while you can substitute a lot of Japanese sauces for each other, they have been created to be the perfect match for their specific dish.